How To Write The Perfect Veterinary Resume – 5 Essential Tips

 Most employers can tell from your previous job titles what you were responsible for from a task and activity perspective.
 They are much more interested in knowing what results you were able to achieve in each role.
 Make these statements in bullet form and find a harmony between creating a positive impression and not overselling your abilities.

-Today employers will see at least thirty but often one hundred resumes for a particularly appealing role so you need to make sure that you stand out from every angle.
+Today employers might see just a few CV’s or for popular roles many, and recruiters and corporate talent acquisition professional see hundreds of resumes a week, so you need to make sure that you stand out from every angle.
 You literally have three seconds to make your way onto the shortlist pile.

-So, look for a resume online with a little creative flair – try https://www.resume.com/builder as a starting point – but don’t go overboard; choose a blue or green theme with plenty of white space as these make the best impression.
+So, look for examples of resumes online with a little creative visual flair – try https://www.canva.com/templates/search/resumes/ as a starting point – but don’t go overboard; choose a blue or green theme with plenty of white space as these make the best impression.

 More Than Two Pages Is Too Much

-At McDonalds the saying goes “Two deep is too deep” at their counters; it’s the same with Vet and Vet Nurse resumes.
-You have a story to tell, but you also need to realise that you only have those three seconds mentioned earlier to gain the employers attention, but not overwhelm them with too much information.
+At McDonalds the saying goes “Two deep is too deep” at their counters; it’s the same with Veterinarian and Vet Nurse resumes.
+You have a story to tell, but you also need to realise that you only have those three seconds mentioned earlier, plus maybe another thirty seconds if the first three went well, to gain the employer’s or recruiter’s attention, but not overwhelm them with too much information.
 Remember, the purpose of a great resume is to get you to an interview, not get you the job by itself – that just doesn’t happen.

 Check Spelling & Grammar

-So many times we see resumes that talk about professionalism, quality and attention to detail, and then go on to include spulling (spelling) and basic grandma (grammar) errors.
+So many times we see resumes that talk about professionalism, quality and attention to detail, and then go on to include spilling (spelling) and basic grandma (grammar) errors.

 Is there such a thing as the perfect resume?

-* The terms Resume and CV (Curriculum Vitae) are interchangeable.
+* Nowadays the terms Resume and CV (Curriculum Vitae) are interchangeable.